Expanding Awareness of the Science of Intellectual Humility

 - Producing a wide range of multimedia content--including articles, videos, podcast episodes, a quiz, and more--for the GGSC’s many public platforms, as well as for other outlets;

-- Providing 20-25 grants to journalists and media producers to support the production of stories on intellectual humility for many different outlets and audiences, also pairing the recipients of these grants with leading intellectual humility researchers who will serve as scientific advisors on their stories;
+- Providing 20-25 grants to journalists and other nonfiction media producers to support the production of stories on intellectual humility for many different outlets and audiences, also pairing the recipients of these grants with leading intellectual humility researchers who will serve as scientific advisors on their stories;

 - Hosting an event that brings together journalists and intellectual humility researchers, strengthening relationships across the two fields in order to improve coverage of scientific findings;